ahkhalwai/Car_Driving_Safety/README.md

 Participation in the Intel Edge AI Udacity Scholarship Show Case Group Project
 * Follow Udacity Git Commit Message Style Guide: https://udacity.github.io/git-styleguide/

+Our story starts from Maximum car accidents in the world.
+In the early stages we perform statistical inference to detect action recognition in the video stream to inform us what type of driver level? status in real time.
+In this showcase project our goal is to extend our learning experience from the Intel Edge AI Scholarship Foundation Course with a hands-on project.

 In this Intel® Edge AI Group showcase project, our goal is to extend our learning experience from Intel® Edge AI Scholarship Foundation Course Nanodegree and Hands-on Implementation from:
 * Import OpenVINO Toolkit, build and compile successfully on Google Colab.